chris-sanders/chris-sanders.github.io/_posts/2023-05-23-troubleshoot-ci.md

 ## Summary

 While the above example is specific to Github there's nothing about the use of troubleshoot that's specific to this environment.
 With a simple download, execute, and some way to retain the output Troubleshoot and sbctl together provide a way to capture what your cluster looked like at a specific point in time during CI.
-With 13 lines of yaml all I now have a really fast way to introspect a failed CI capture at the time of the failure.
+With 13 lines of yaml I now have a fast way to introspect a failed CI by investigating a point in time snapshot of the exact failure environment.

 [Troubleshoot]: https://troubleshoot.sh
 [sbctl]: https://github.com/replicatedhq/sbctl